0xAX/linux-insides/Initialization/linux-initialization-5.md

 #DB handler
 --------------------------------------------------------------------------------

-As you can read above, we passed address of the `#DB` handler as `&debug` in the `set_intr_gate_ist`. [lxr.free-electorns.com](http://lxr.free-electrons.com/ident) is a great resource for searching identificators in the linux kernel source code, but unfortunately you will not find `debug` handler with it.
+As you can read above, we passed address of the `#DB` handler as `&debug` in the `set_intr_gate_ist`. [lxr.free-electorns.com](http://lxr.free-electrons.com/ident) is a great resource for searching identifiers in the linux kernel source code, but unfortunately you will not find `debug` handler with it.
 All of you can find, it is `debug` definition in the [arch/x86/include/asm/traps.h](https://github.com/torvalds/linux/blob/master/arch/x86/include/asm/traps.h):

 ```C
 asmlinkage void debug(void);